tvergho/llm-neurips-train/README.md

 Evaluation can then be performed using [HELM](https://github.com/stanford-crfm/helm), specifying the `neurips/local` model.
 The `neurips/local` model is a finetuned `mistral-7b` model trained on a combination of the [LIMA](https://huggingface.co/datasets/GAIR/lima) and [Open-Platypus](https://huggingface.co/datasets/garage-bAInd/Open-Platypus) datasets.

+[DoLa](https://arxiv.org/pdf/2309.03883.pdf) was implemented as a decoding technique to boost the performance of the model on TruthfulQA.

 ## Training Reproduction

 All training-related code is in the `training` directory.
 Building and running the Dockerfile should start the training loop.
 After that completes, the model file should be output in the `training/lit-gpt/out` directory.